 - Richard St John- 8 Secrets of Success

 You are always short of time while you are studying at a B-School.
 In between the case study you need to prepare for, competition you need to participate in, and student club duties that lurk around the corner, you barely get time.
 Keeping that in mind, Richard St. John rattles off 8 secrets of success at a breakneck speed to finish the (smallest ever) TED talk in nearly 3 minutes.
 Sure, they might not be secrets, but in the fast moving MBA life, we often tend to forget the obvious.
-Richard’s video is perfect TED talk video for upcoming business tycoons.
+Richard’s video is an inspiring TED talk video for upcoming business tycoons.
 Watch it for a quick reminder of some of the most important tools for success, and of course, for Richard giving Flash and Quicksilver a run for their money.

 - Steven Johnson- Where good ideas come from